AnacondaRecipes/AnacondaRecipesSync/README.md

 4. push to branch

 In theory, the branch in step 4 should be mergeable with conda-forge with no conflicts.
 These recipes are being tested, but may not work right off the bat in their current state, if there were mistakes made in resolving merge conflicts.

+The next step is to test building each of these recipes.
+If they pass, they can be merged into AnacondaRecipes master branch.
+That branch should then replace or create a cf-sync branch in the AnacondaRecipes repo.
+A PR should then be issued from that cf-sync branch to the parent conda-forge feedstock.